MicrosoftDocs/power-pages-docs/power-pages-docs/configure/virtual-tables.md

 > - You will need to create virtual tables in Power Apps, you cannot create virtual tables using the **Data** workspace in the Power Pages design studio.

 To learn how to create virtual table in Dataverse, go to [create a virtual table using virtual connector](/power-apps/maker/data-platform/create-virtual-tables-using-connectors?tabs=sql#steps-to-create-a-virtual-table-in-power-apps-for-sql-or-sharepoint).

+### Custom virtual table data providers

+Using Microsoft Dataverse Data SDK, .NET Developers have the option of creating custom virtual table data providers to help integrate external data source types that are not supported by an existing data provider.
+Each data provider is composed of a reusable set of Dataverse plug-ins that implement the supported CRUD operations.

+> [!NOTE]
+> - Power Pages requires that all tables have an ID attribute, this ID is known as a unique identifier and the value must be a guid.
+> - While retrieving the virtual table from external data source in plugin, explicitly set AllColumns attribute to true.

+To learn how to create virtual table using custom data provider in Dataverse, go to [Custom virtual table data providers](/power-apps/maker/data-platform/virtual-entities/custom-ve-data-providers#steps-to-use-a-custom-data-provider).

 ## Set up virtual table relationship